Impulse2020/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the return you're returning another function.
+Calling personalDice without a parameter will just return the function code.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Only the newRoll variable will change giving a different number value.

 c.
 What is the lexical scope of `newRoll`?

+it is block level so it cannot be used outside of its function {} of code.

 ### Task 3 - Stretch Goals